polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 publish a message named _"foo"_ you can see how you're notified of this message in your sockets component automatically.

-## Internals
+## Web sockets internals

 Sockets are probably one of the most complex features related to web development.
-In Magic we have significantly simplified it though, by giving you high level Hyperlambda slots, allowing you to easily publish socket messages.
+In Magic we have significantly simplified it, by giving you high level Hyperlambda slots, allowing you to easily publish socket messages.
 However, before you can understand how to use sockets, a little bit of theory is required.
 First of all, each socket message consists of two primary parts.